 - Don’t be scared to turn their head to look at the camera

 - Have someone else tickle his nose to get him to look at the camera

 After you get a few good pictures, take it to CVS and pay the $12 to get it printed in the proper format.
 Then, gather up these things:

-- Baby passport picture (You will only need one)
+- Baby passport picture (You only need one picture.)

 - Baby certified birth certificate (Make sure birth certificate lists the names of the mom and dad)